 Under Federal law, cannot create a special needs trust for a spouse, other than, by Will.
 The law states that one cannot utilize a revocable trust to create a SNT for a spouse (like you can for a child).

-How to plan around an estate plan that utilizes a revocable trust for spouse who needs medicaid?
+How to plan around an estate plan that utilizes a revocable trust for a spouse who needs Medicaid?

-The major benefit to a third-party special needs trust is that they may be established for a beneficiary over the age of 65 and they are not subject to the medicaid pay-back requirement.
-So want to make sure that third-party assets are not placed into a first-party special needs trust, because that would needlessly subject those assets to medicaid payback.
+The major benefit to a third-party special needs trust is that they may be established for a beneficiary over the age of 65 and they are not subject to the Medicaid pay-back requirement.

 The Responsibility of a Special Needs Trust Trustee